-Research reveals being a shorter man or overweight woman leads to lower chances in life - including lower income.
+Synopsis: Research reveals being a shorter man or overweight woman leads to lower chances in life - including lower income.1

 Scientists at the University of Exeter have found the most robust evidence yet that simply being a shorter man or a more overweight woman leads to lower chances in life, including a lower income.

-Socioeconomics - (social economics) - Defined as the social science that studies how economic activity affects and is shaped by social processes.
+Socioeconomics is defined as the social science that studies how economic activity affects and is shaped by social processes.
 In general it analyzes how societies progress, stagnate, or regress because of their local or regional economy, or the global economy.
 The term 'social economics' may refer broadly to the "use of economics in the study of society.

-Socioeconomic Status - (SES) - An economic and sociological combined total measure of a person's work experience and of an individual's or family's economic and social position in relation to others, based on income, education, and occupation.
+Socioeconomic Status is an economic and sociological combined total measure of a person's work experience and of an individual's or family's economic and social position in relation to others, based on income, education, and occupation.

 It has long been known that there is a link between height and weight and how well off a person is, in terms of socioeconomic factors including earnings, postcode, level of education and job type.
 People from poorer backgrounds are less likely to grow tall and more likely to put on weight, in part because of a poorer education and nutrition in childhood and early adulthood.
 Now, in research led by the University of Exeter and published in The BMJ, scientists have used genetics to show that shorter height in men or higher body mass index (a measure of weight for a given height) in women leads to reduced chances in life, including income.

 Using data from 120,000 participants in the UK Biobank (aged between 40 and 70) for whom genetic information was available, the team studied 400 genetic variants that are associated with height, and 70 associated with body mass index.
 They used these genetic variants, together with actual height and weight, to ask whether or not shorter stature or higher BMI could lead to lower chances in life - as measured by information the participants provided about their lives.